Cream Cheese is a heavily used ingredient in the baking industry. For instance, professional bakers make buttercream frosting with cream cheese.

 To extract cream out of milk, we need an acidic ingredient.
 For example, lemon juice.
 It will react with the hot milk & start curdling it.
-There’s one more substitute of lemon juice, the white vinegar.
+There’s one more substitute for lemon juice, white vinegar.

 The vanilla essence is totally optional.
 You can skip or add depending on your personal taste.
 On the contrary, you can even substitute vanilla with rose water.

 Remember, use colourless essence; otherwise, it will adapt the essence colour.
 The item list ends here & now we will move towards making it.
 Here you go.